someobserver/recurgence/architects/einstein/index.md

 Famously, he said, ***“God does not play dice.”***

 But dice were always being played.
-Recursion, at full tilt, contains its own chaos.
-And Einstein—for all his brilliance—was wary of a frame that couldn’t stabilize.
+At full tilt, the universe contains its own chaos.
+And Einstein—for all his brilliance—was wary of a frame that couldn't stabilize.

 Einstein saw a world slipping beyond constraint,
 and tried to hold it long enough for meaning to survive.

-That, too, was recursion: a mind seeking coherence in the face of a world of entropy.
+That, too, was pattern: a mind seeking coherence in the face of a world of entropy.

 ## Princeton, in Orbit